lunaronin777/Fullmetal-Labyrinth/README.md

-I usually don't use GitHub since I work alone.
-My daily uploads are only on the Curseforge. https://www.curseforge.com/hytale/mods/fullmetal-labyrinth
+I usually don't use GitHub since I work alone.(I used GitHub before, but not for Hytale) My daily uploads are only on the Curseforge. https://www.curseforge.com/hytale/mods/fullmetal-labyrinth

 Still I have a changelog for you in the files to check what I did at each upload.